arempe93/gdax-ruby/README.md

 ## Handling Errors

 Errors from the GDAX API will be of type `GDAX::APIError`, and will contain `response`.
-Timeout and network issues will be of type `GDAX::ConnectionError`, a subclass of `GDAX::APIError` with no response informtion.
+Timeout and network issues will be of type `GDAX::ConnectionError`.

+All handled errors are of class `GDAX::Error`

 ### Documentation